HeshanKarunaratne/notes/README.md

     74 .
 Can you start a thread twice in java?
     - No, it will give IllegalThreadStateException

+    75 .
+Why do we use Functional Interfaces in java?
+    - Enables the use of Lambda expressions and method references
+    - Compatible with stream API and parallel processing
+    - Enhance code readability, maintainability and re-usability

 - Spring

     1 .
 Explain Dependency Inversion and Inversion Of Control concepts in Spring?